mattdesl/marvel-comics-api/README.md

 ## Motivation

 The existing modules are a bit over-engineered and also 300-400kb after compression.
-This one has a simpler interface, uses [xhr](http://npmjs.com/package/xhr) in the browser, and bundles to about 42kb (mostly due to Browserify's `buffer` built-ins).
+This one has a simpler interface, uses [xhr](http://npmjs.com/package/xhr) in the browser, and bundles to about 12kb.

 ## Install